infodeco/computeUI/README.md

 ### MEX

-Starting with version 2017a, Matlab introduces a new feature called *MEX*.
-This feature allows to precompile code, which greatly increases the speed.
+The Matlab *MEX* (Matlab executable) feature allows to precompile code, which greatly increases the speed.
 To generate the mex-file, do the following:

 ...